crigalbla/insurance-policies/README.md

 ```

 # Note
-This API do not use authentication
+This API does not use authentication